cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ### The Critical Root Zone

 In this example, the critical root zone extends 20 feet from the base of the tree.
-You can dig into the ground in the outer half of the critical root zone (between 10 to 20 feet from the base of the tree or the green zone in this example).&nbsp;
+You can dig into the ground in the outer half of the critical root zone (between 10 to 20 feet from the base of the tree or the green zone in this example).

 #### ¼ Critical Root Zone&nbsp;